-Our scientists are highly experienced in the application of immunohistochemical stains for a variety of analyses across multiple species and tissue types.
-Many of our preclinical models include disease-specific markers for characterization of highly-relevent expression data, for instance, (A) GFAP expression for visualization of astrocytes and B) tyrosine hydroxylase expression for visualization dopaminergic cells (from brain sections of our 6-OHDA-induced Parkinson’s disease model in Rats).
+Our scientists are experts in IHC staining for a variety of analyses across multiple species and tissue types.
+Many of our preclinical models include disease-specific markers for characterization of highly-relevant expression data, for instance, A) GFAP expression for visualization of astrocytes and B) tyrosine hydroxylase expression for visualization dopaminergic cells (from brain sections of our 6-OHDA-induced Parkinson’s disease model in Rats).

 Contact us regarding your specific needs in assay development and antibody optimization.